 - Check and confirm that the two televisions have similar s-video inputs or RCA.
 If you have an HDTV, you are more likely to get a wider range of connectivity.

 - Connect your video source to the video distribution amplifier (VDA).
 The video output of the video source is wired to the video input of the VDA.
-The amplifier doubles the signal and makes it easier for streaming into two devices.
+The amplifier doubles the signal and makes it easier to stream into two devices.

-- Now connect the video cables from the VDA into the video inputs of the TVs that you have set up.
+- Now connect the video cables from the VDA to the video inputs of the TVs that you have set up.

 - Use the television remote control to choose the right video inputs.
 You can also use TV monitors to make this selection.

-Although this method may not give you the best quality video displays, t will help you wire and stream to multiple TVs with just any single source of the signal.
+Although this method may not give you the best quality video displays, it will help you wire and stream to multiple TVs with just any single source of the signal.